AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 ## Exercise 3: Perform and deploy association rules calculation for offline algorithms

-Duration: 30 minutes
+**Duration**: 30 minutes

-Synopsis: Based on the pre-calculated events in the Cosmos DB for our pre-defined personality types (Comedy fan, Drama fan, etc), you will implement and deploy an algorithm that will generate these associations and put them in Cosmos DB for offline processing by the web and function applications.
+**Synopsis**: Based on the pre-calculated events in the Cosmos DB for our pre-defined personality types (Comedy fan, Drama fan, etc), you will implement and deploy an algorithm that will generate these associations and put them in Cosmos DB for offline processing by the web and function applications.

 ### Task 1: Generate the Associations